shreytailor/msa-devops/README.md

     replaceExistingArchive: true
 ```

-After the archive has been generated, we are literally publishing it so that the Release Pipeline can take this and deploy it to the web.
+After the archive has been generated, we are literally publishing it so that the Release pipeline can take this and deploy it to the web.
 ```
 - task: PublishBuildArtifacts@1
   inputs: